Happy-Ferret/dspa5/README.md

 * Chrome extension like before
 * Server methods to subscribe to WAV (or MP3) files to announce in browser (DSPA_NO_SPEAK)
+* Controller to broadcast to discovered nodes, or a broadcast flag to broadcast to subnet